-The breadth of the channel, i.e. the number of similar sales agents and outlets within the various types of agencies and trading companies, and
+The breadth of the channel, i.e. the number of similar sales agents and outlets within the various types of agencies and trading companies

-The distribution system, i.e. the nature of cooperation between the manufacturer and the distributors within the sales channel.
+The distribution system, i.e. the nature of cooperation between the manufacturer and the distributors within the sales channel

-The selection of suitable distributors and sales channels is governed by many different factors (cf. Ahlert 2002, p.
+The selection of suitable distributors and sales channels is governed by many different factors (Ahlert 2002, p.
 174; Piontek 1995, p.
 126f.):

 The extent of functions by intermediaries in the channel